suma/opencv/README.md

 ## Using from BQLs sample

-more details or other Sources / UDSs / UDFs / UDSFs / Sinks are written in wiki [TODO]
+These BQL samples are omitted joining several streams or aggregation tuples.
+More details or other Sources / UDSs / UDFs / UDSFs / Sinks are written in wiki [TODO].

 ### Capturing video source and streaming frames